Ghost Interference and Quantum Erasure: Conclusion

 The fringe width is exactly what one would expect from a conventional first order interference.
 In this sense, this pattern is not as spectacular as that for particle 2.
 The term $\theta_2 y_2$ now acts as an additional phase of the cosine, and this leads to a shift in the interference pattern for particle 1 if the position of D2 is changed.

-\section{conclusion}
+Kim et al. \cite{kim} performed an experiment which, in the context of the experiment described here, would amount to looking for interference in particle 1, by erasing the which-way information carried by particle 2.
+They demonstrate that the two-slit interference is recovered once the which-way information is erased.
+However, they go further than that.
+They not only actually acquire which-way information for each passing particle, which does not happen in the experiment described here, they demonstrate that which-way information can be erased much after the particle has been physically detected, and still leads to recovery of interference.
+The physical interpretation of such ``delayed-choice" quantum erasure has been much debated upon \cite{wheeler,esw,mohrhoff}.

+\section{Conclusion}

 From the preceding analysis, we conclude that in the ghost interference experiment, the reason for the absence of first order interference for particle 1 is that the which-way information for particle 1, is carried by particle 2.
 By complementarity, no interference can be observed in such a situation, in principle.
-Particle 2 can show interference because it experiences a virtual double-slit due to particle 1 passing through the double-slit.
-However, particle 1 carries which-way information about particle 2, and that washes out any potential interference.
+Particle 2 can show interference because, by virtue of entanglement, it experiences a virtual double-slit due to particle 1 passing through the double-slit.
+However, particle 1 carries information on which virtual slit particle 2 passed through, and that washes out any potential interference.
 By fixing D1 and doing a coincident count of particle 2, one is erasing the which-way information.
 This quantum erasure leads to the appearance of ghost interference in particle 2.
 A corollary of the result is that particle 1 can also show interference if it is detected in coincidence with a fixed D2.
 The general analysis presented here shows that ghost interference can be observed for entangled massive particles too.